tomoima525/debot/README.md

 ![debot_logo.png](art/debot_logo.png)
 A simple Android library to create Debugging menu.

 Debot offers features that are useful to debug Android applications.
-Developers can easily add their custom debugging features with simple steps.
+Those features can be added to any activity that has the toolbar menu.
+Also, developers can easily add their own custom debugging features with simple steps.

 ## How it looks
 Once you setup Debot to your app, you will see couple of debugging features are added to your toolbar menu.

-* Default debugging menus
+* Default debugging menu
 ![debot-sample1.png](art/debot-sample1.png)
 * Check Density
 ![debot-sample4.png](art/debot-sample4.png)